peterbjorkmarker/jRIAppTS/README.md

 After minification the <b>jriapp.js</b> file has the size of about 310 KB.
 After it is gzipped, it is about 70 KB.

-P.S. - <i>I use this framework in real world projects at my work.
-So it pretty much guarantee that it is stable and mature.
+P.S. - <i>I currently use this framework in real world projects at my work in insurance company.
+So the framework is tested on the real projects.
 I replaced my projects written using Microsoft Silverlight with projects which use this framework.
-I have made every feature that i needed for migration of the projects into this framework.
+I developed every feature that i needed for migration of the projects into this framework.
-I had tested that there's <b>no memory leaks</b> when using this framework (i used about:memory in Mozilla Firefox browser for checking the memory usage).
+The framework is tested that there's <b>no memory leaks</b> when using this framework.
 There's also not a single eval function used in this framework.
-So it works in strict mode in the browser!
+So it works in a strict mode in the browser!
 </i>

 <b>Latest changes:</b>